stacks-network/docs/docs/intro.md

 # Stacks Docs

-**Stacks brings smart contract functionality to Bitcoin, without modifying Bitcoin itself.**
+**Stacks is Bitcoin L2 that brings smart contract functionality to Bitcoin, without modifying Bitcoin itself.**

 These docs serve as:

-1. An introduction to Stacks (what it is, why you should care, how to build on it),
+1. An introduction to Stacks (what it is, why you should care, how to build Bitcoin apps with it),
 2. A reference guide to various aspects of the Stacks ecosystem
 3. A collection of tutorials and code samples to help you learn and build